 There are many variations of the Shaker design.
 While I used a variety of sources for measurements and details, my primary source for construction details was Scott Landis’ “Workbench Book” (Taunton Press).

 The vise construction focuses on authenticity and function.
 I chose a design that was consistent with a traditional Shaker bench, incorporating both a tail and a leg vise.
 I was inspired by the functionality of these vises and I sought out a screw that would be in keeping with the authentic look that I wanted.
-The bench screws are solid 2" hard maple, made at Crystal Creek Mills (contact Howard Card for details:
+The bench screws are solid 2″ hard maple, available from Lake Erie Toolworks.

 The Bench Top